salesforcecli/plugin-user/messages/create.md

 # summary

-create a user for a scratch org
+Create a user for a scratch org.

 # description

-Create a user for a scratch org, optionally setting an alias for use by the CLI, assigning permission sets (e.g., permsets=ps1,ps2), generating a password (e.g., generatepassword=true), and setting User sObject fields.,
+A scratch org includes one administrator user by default.
+For testing purposes, however, you sometimes need to create additional users.

+The easiest way to create a user is to let this command assign default or generated characteristics to the new user.
+If you want to customize your new user, create a definition file and specify it with the --definition-file flag.
+In the file, you can include all the User sObject (SSalesforce object) fields and Salesforce DX-specific options, as described in "User Definition File for Customizing a Scratch Org User" (https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_users_def_file.htm).
+You can also specify these options on the command line.

+If you don't customize your new user, this command creates a user with the following default characteristics:

+    * The username is the existing administrator’s username prepended with a timestamp, such as 1505759162830_test-wvkpnfm5z113@example.com.
+    * The user’s profile is Standard User.
+    * The values of the required fields of the User sObject are the corresponding values of the administrator user.
+    * The user has no password.

+Use the --set-alias flag to assign a simple name to the user that you can reference in later CLI commands.
+When this command completes, it displays the new username and user ID.
+Run the "<%= config.bin %> user display" command to get more information about the new user.

+For more information about user limits, defaults, and other considerations when creating a new scratch org user, see https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_users.htm.

 # examples

+- Create a user for your default scratch org and let this command generate a username, user ID, and other characteristics:

-- <%= config.bin %> <%= command.id %>
+  <%= config.bin %> <%= command.id %>

+- Create a user with alias "testuser1" using a user definition file.
+Set the "profileName" option to "Chatter Free User", which overrides the value in the defintion file if it also exists there:

-- <%= config.bin %> <%= command.id %> -a testuser1 -f config/project-user-def.json profileName='Chatter Free User'
+  <%= config.bin %> <%= command.id %> --set-alias testuser1 --definition-file config/project-user-def.json profileName='Chatter Free User'

+- Create a user by specifying the username, email, and perm set assignment at the command line; command fails if the username already exists in Salesforce:

-- <%= config.bin %> <%= command.id %> username=testuser1@my.org email=me@my.org permsets=DreamHouse
+  <%= config.bin %> <%= command.id %> username=testuser1@my.org email=me@my.org permsets=DreamHouse

+- Create a user with a definition file, set the email value as specified (overriding any value in the definition file), and generate a password for the user.
+If the username in the definition file isn't unique, the command appends the org ID to make it unique:

-- <%= config.bin %> <%= command.id %> -f config/project-user-def.json email=me@my.org generatepassword=true
+  <%= config.bin %> <%= command.id %> --definition-file config/project-user-def.json email=me@my.org generatepassword=true --set-unique-username

 # flags.alias.summary

-set an alias for the created username to reference within the CLI,
+Set an alias for the created username to reference in other CLI commands.

 # flags.definitionfile.summary

-file path to a user definition,
+File path to a user definition file for customizing the new user.

+# flags.definitionfile.description

+The user definition file uses JSON format and can include any Salesforce User sObject field and Salesforce DX-specific options.
+See https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_users_def_file.htm for more information.

 # flags.setuniqueusername.summary

-force the username, if specified in the definition file or at the command line, to be unique by appending the org ID
+Force the username, if specified in the definition file or at the command line, to be unique by appending the org ID.

+# flags.setuniqueusername.summary

+The new user’s username must be unique across all Salesforce orgs and in the form of an email address.
+If you let this command generate a username for you, it's guaranteed to be unique.
+If you specify an existing username in a definition file, the command fails.
+Set this flag to force the username to be unique; as a result, the username might be different than what you specify in the definition file.

 # licenseLimitExceeded